cwwilson08/foggycam/README.md

 (_Icon derivative from the [work of Steven Kuiper](https://www.iconfinder.com/icons/408402/camera_icon#size=256)_)

 📹  A tool to capture Nest video streams locally, without having to pay for Nest Aware.
+The current release is tested on macOS.
+Windows and Linux adaptations coming soon (minor tweaks required).

 ## How To Configure